marcinguy/betterscan-vanta/README.md

 In order to integrate it, get a Vanta subscription.

-In you Vanta installation to to `Settings->Developer Console`
+In you Vanta installation go to `Settings->Developer Console`